SantEnnio/mooClouds/README.md

 The class is tested with Firefox 3.5, Chrome 4.0 and Internet Explorer 8.
 [Here](http://eqepa.com/Playground/Mootools/mooClouds/Example/demo.html) it is a basic demo with 5 dynamic and 10 static clouds.
-View the [mooClouds page](http://eqepa.com/en/projects/mootools-plugins/mooclouds/) for more detailed documentation.
+View the [mooClouds page](http://www.enniopirolo.name/projects/mootools-projects/mooclouds/) for more detailed documentation.
-For comments and bug report please leave a comment on this [presentation post](http://eqepa.com/en/blog/2010/03/mooclouds-0-6-released/).
+For comments and bug report please leave a comment [here](http://www.enniopirolo.name/projects/mootools-projects/mooclouds/).